 - Loss of appetite

 - Problems sleeping

-Although most of the side effects listed below do not happen very often, they could cause serious problems if you do not see your doctor or seek medical attention.
+Although most of the side effects listed below do not happen very often, they could cause severe problems if you do not see your doctor or seek medical attention.

 Check with your doctor as soon as possible if you experience any of the following side effects:

 - Mood changes such as anxiety or depression

 - Pain, swelling, or rupture of a tendon.